vitorccaguiar/bol-mancala/README.md

 **Without Docker**

 - Backend
+    - Uncomment the lines from 'api/src/main/resources/application.properties' in order to MongoDB work locally (the mongo client should be executing)
     - Generate the JAR file through maven and run it (api folder).
 It is also possible by pressing play in your IDE like Eclipse, VS Code, so on.

 - Frontend